robertpdavis/my-react-portfolio/README.md

 Webpage profile overview built as mobile first using HTML and CSS with flexbox and media queries to create a responsive design.
 Also includes a bootstrap modal for user interaction.
 Create React project

+EmailJs is used to provide the contact form email functionailty.
+NOTE: If using this to create your own profile page, you will need to replace the placeholder values for your EmailJS service, template and Id in the CoontactForm page for it to work.

 The profile is a single page app with several sections:

 * About Me - an article about Rob Davis with profile picture